CONTACT AND INSTRUCTIONS

 EMAIL: touchingextremes (at) gmail (dot) com

 WARNING: DO NOT DECLARE VALUES ON THE PROMO PACKAGES OR THEY WILL BE TAXED BY THE ITALIAN CUSTOMS AND RETURNED TO THE SENDER (WHO, TO ADD INSULT TO INJURY, WILL HAVE TO PAY FOR THE EXPENSES).
-ALSO, IF POSSIBLE, AVOID REGISTERED MAIL: PICKING UP A RECORD SENT VIA REGISTERED MAIL FORCES ME TO GO TO THE POSTAL OFFICE AND WAIT HOURS IN QUEUES JUST TO SIGN A MODULE.
+ALSO, AVOID REGISTERED MAIL: I HAVE NO TIME TO WASTE PICKING UP REGISTERED PARCELS AT THE POST OFFICE, SO THE AFOREMENTIONED PARCELS WILL BE COMING BACK TO YOU LATER THAN SOONER (ITALY BEING ITALY) OR THROWN IN SOME DUMP, SOMEWHERE, BY THE VERY STAFF OF THE VERY POST OFFICE (ITALY BEING ITALY).

 Also, “synthesis” has now become a keyword, more than ever.
 If a record is not genuinely worth the effort, seeing more than 150-to-300 words about it here will be difficult.
 And those words will mostly deal with how the stuff sounds, purple prose or not.
 When 800 (or more) words are used to rehash an artist’s career, blather about circumstantial facts (“insight”, as someone would have it) or obsessively describe every single fart, that review is a useless one for me.
-If I need to learn about an artist/record’s background, I go googling.
-From a music writer, I want to know how a record essentially sounds via a well-written, possibly concise report (examples: Dan Warburton, Brian Olewnick)
+If I need to learn about an artist/record’s background, I go googling (*).
+From a music writer, I want to know how a record essentially sounds via a well-written, possibly concise report (examples: Dan Warburton, Brian Olewnick or, in completely different genres but still brilliant, Jon Worley)